 Seeing Colors – and More!
 A 5-month-old can typically respond to colors and patterns.
 Develop your baby’s eyesight by looking at picture books with fun, colorful patterns.

-Making Moves: Your 5-month-old may be able hold up their head, sit up and move their legs and arms.
+Making Moves: Your 5-month-old may be able hold up their head, sit up with support, and move their legs and arms.
 If they haven’t rolled over one way yet, they will soon.

 Cause and Effect: A baby this age is learning cause and effect.
 For example, they learn that a dropped item makes a sound.
 This is exciting to them, and most babies will explore what they hear, so keep a watchful eye on your little one

 A Little Conversationalist: Your baby’s conversational skills are improving.
 You may not understand every word, but you may start tom understand some rhythm and meaning in their babbles.